Gundalf: Marine Seismic Source Modelling Software Package

 - Import and export of arrays in text format allowing full arrays with symmetric sub-arrays to be built quickly and easily, (noting that all interactions are always used when actually modelling the array).

-- Intranet reporting with comprehensive array report produced in a form suitable for a company Intranet including embedded web graphics for the array geometry, maximum bubble radii, signature and amplitude spectrum and colour contour plots of inline and cross-line directivity and also range/range.
+- Comprehensive array reports produced in standard pdf format including detailed graphics for the array geometry, maximum bubble radii, signature and amplitude spectrum and colour contour plots of inline and cross-line directivity and plan view directivity.

 All the features of Gundalf Designer, plus the following additional functionality: